Omotenashi – Japanese hospitality and education

 The person who wants to have a humble, honest and hospitable lifestyle should avoid thinking and focusing on negative things, clearing his mind and seeing only positive things.
 Since it is impossible to act and treat all goods, knowing that all have defects, flaws and imperfection.

-Unfortunately some follow more omotenashi out of discipline and not politeness.
-Some companies and stores have written and precise rules outlining how the host must meet and behave in front of the customer.
+Unfortunately, some people follow omotenashi more for the discipline than for education.
+Some companies and stores have written and precise rules describing how the host should serve and comport themselves in front of the customer.

 The real omotenashi involves treating people well, without needing rules, of course they are vital to teach and ingrain politeness and hospitality in people, especially children.